 10 of the best bathroom plants

 Looking to spruce up your bathroom?
-Bring on the botanicals with these ten, easy-to-maintain houseplants.
-All of the following suggestions are very happy bathroom plants: they enjoy a warm, humid room, ideal for a steamy bathroom.
+Bring on the botanicals with these ten beautiful houseplants.
+All of the following suggestions are very happy bathroom plants: they enjoy lots of humidity, so the steam from all those baths and showers is ideal for them.

-As a safe bet, make sure to avoid over-watering these plants, plant them in a good draining potting mix in bright, in-direct light and keep them away from hot and cold draughts.
+As a safe bet, be sure to avoid over-watering these plants, plant them in a good draining potting mix in bright, in-direct light and keep them away from hot and cold draughts.

 For more on houseplants and container planting, head to our pots page.
 And don't miss our houseplant columnist Jane Perrone's monthly houseplant suggestions.